aws-samples/amazon-mq-workshop/labs/lab-setup.md

 On the "Options" page, leave the defaults and click **Next**.

-On the "Review" page, verify your selections, then scroll to the bottom and select the checkbox **I acknowledge that AWS CloudFormation might create IAM resources**.
-Then click **Create** to launch your stack.
+On the "Review" page, verify your selections, then scroll to the bottom and click **Create** to launch your stack.

 <details><summary>Screenshot</summary><p>